https://github.com/damolinx/vscode-macros

 ## IntelliSense

 JavaScript and TypeScript macro files get [IntelliSense](https://code.visualstudio.com/docs/editing/intellisense) support, if they have been saved to a [macro library](#macro-libraries).
-The features requires the library to be fully set up for development which means a `global.d.ts` and `jsconfig.json` have been added to it.
+The feature requires the library to be fully set up for development which means a `global.d.ts` and `jsconfig.json` have been added to it.
 The extension verifies these files the first time a file from a library is opened in a session and updates them whenever newer versions are available.
 This update-logic means it is currently not recommended to customize them.

 > ⚠️ Untitled documents will not show proper IntelliSense until saved to disk, because a `global.d.ts` file is needed to describe the global context.
-This is particular visible in TypeScript editors, which will incorrectly report several missing references.
+This is visible in TypeScript editors, which will incorrectly report several missing references.

 There is custom autocomplete for command IDs provided to `vscode.commands.executeCommand`, as well as for `@macros` [options](#macro-options).